anuragambuja/data-engineering-snowflake/README.md

 - Snowpark also works on a push down model, meaning all operations are performed using Snowflake compute.
 No data is transferred to where you're executing the Snowpark code or to another cluster for processing.

+> ## Access Control
+- Access control is about who can perform what operations on which objects.
+- Frameworks:
+  - Role-based access control (RBAC) is an access control framework in which access privileges are assigned to roles and in turn assigned to users.
+Privilege --> Role --> User
+  - Discretionary Access Control (DAC):  in which each object has an owner, who can in turn grant access to that object.
+- Every securable object is owned by a single role which can be found by executing a SHOW <object> command.
+- The owning role:
+  - Has all privileges on the object by default.
+  - Can grant or revoke privileges on the object to other roles.
+  - Transfer ownership to another role.
+  - Share control of an object if the owning role is shared.
+- A role is an entity to which privileges on securable objects can be granted or revoked.
+  - Roles are assigned to users to give them the authorization to perform actions.
+  - A user can have multiple roles and switch between them within a Snowflake session.
+  - Roles can be granted to other roles creating a role hierarchy.
+  - Privileges of child roles are inherited by parent roles.
+- System-defined Roles:
+  - ORGADMIN:
+    - Manages operations at organization level.
+    - Can create account in an organization.
+    - Can view all accounts in an organization.
+    - Can view usage information across an organization.
+  - ACCOUNTADMIN:
+    - Top-level and most powerful role for an account.
+    - Encapsulates SYSADMIN & SECURITYADMIN.
+    - Responsible for configuring account-level parameters.
+    - View and operate on all objects in an account.
+    - View and manage Snowflake billing and credit data.
+    - Stop any running SQL statements.
+  - SYSADMIN :
+    - Can create warehouses, databases, schemas and other objects in an account.
+  - SECURITYADMIN:
+    - Manage grants globally via the MANAGE GRANTS privilege.
+    - Create, monitor and manage users and roles.
+  - USERADMIN:
+    - User and Role management via CREATE USER and CREATE ROLE security privileges.
+    - Can create users and roles in an account.
+  - PUBLIC
+    - Automatically granted to every user and every role in an  account.
+If a default role is not set, when a user starts a session, they will be automatically assigned the public system-defined role.
+    - Can own securable objects, however objects owned by PUBLIC role are available to every other user and role in an account.
+- Custom Roles:
+  - Custom roles can be created by the SECURITYADMIN & USERADMIN roles as well as by any role to which the CREATE ROLE privilege has been granted.
+  - It is recommended to create a hierarchy of custom roles with the top-most custom role assigned to the SYSADMIN role.
+Custom roles allows you to create a role with custom and finegrained security privileges defined.
+Custom roles allow administrators working with the systemdefined roles to exercise the security principle of least privilege.
+If custom roles are not assigned to the SYSADMIN role, system admins will not be able to manage the objects owned by the custom role.
+- Privileges:
+  - A security privilege defines a level of access to an object.
+  - There are 4 categories of security privileges:
+    - Global Privileges
+    - Privileges for account objects
+    - Privileges for schemas
+    - Privileges for schema objects
+  - Future grants allow privileges to be defined for objects not yet created.
+Future grants are not supported with data sharing, data replication, and masking policies, and row access policies.
+- Multi-factor Authentication (MFA) in Snowflake is powered by a service called Duo Security.Snowflake recommend that all users with the ACCOUNTADMIN role be required to use MFA.
+MFA Properties:
+  - MINS_TO_BYPASS_MFA: Specifies the number of minutes to temporarily disable MFA for the user so that they can log in.
+  - DISABLE_MFA: Disables MFA for the user, effectively cancelling their enrolment.
+To use MFA again, the user must re-enrol.
+  - ALLOWS_CLIENT_MFA_CACHING: MFA token caching reduces the number of prompts that must be acknowledged while connecting and authenticating to Snowflake.
+- Federated Authentication (SSO)
+  - Federated authentication enables users to connect to Snowflake using secure SSO (single sign-on).
+  - Snowflake can delegate authentication responsibility to an SAML 2.0 compliant external identity provider (IdP) with native support for Okta and ADFS IdPs.
+An IdP is an independent service responsible for creating and maintaining user credentials as well as authenticating users for SSO access to Snowflake.
+  - In a federated environment Snowflake is referred to as a Service Provider (SP).
+  - Federated Authentication Properties:
+    - SAML_IDENTITY_PROVIDER: How to specify an IdP during the Snowflake setup of Federated Authentication.
+    - SSO_LOGIN_PAGE: Enable button for Snowflake-initiated SSO for your identity provider (as specified in SAML_IDENTITY_PROVIDER) in the Snowflake main login page.
+- OAuth:
+  - Snowflake supports the OAuth 2.0 protocol.
+  - OAuth is an open-standard protocol that allows supported clients authorized access to Snowflake without sharing or storing user login credentials.
+  - Snowflake offers two OAuth pathways: Snowflake OAuth and External OAuth.
+- SCIM:
+  - System for Cross-domain Identity Management (SCIM) can be used to manage users and groups ( Snowflake roles) in cloud applications using RESTful APIs.
+- Network Policies
+  - Network Policies provide the user with the ability to allow or deny access to their Snowflake account based on a single IP address or list of addresses.
+  - Network Policies are composed of an allowed IP range and optionally a blocked IP range.
+Blocked IP ranges are applied first.
+  - Network Policies currently support only IPv4 addresses.
+Network policies use CIDR notation to express an IP subnet range.
+  - Network Policies can be applied on the account level or to individual users.
+If a user is associated to both an account-level and user-level network policy, the user-level policy takes precedence.
+  - Only one Network Policy can be associated with an account at any one time.
+If another is set, it will replace the old one.
+  - Only one Network Policy can be associated with an user at any one time.